Giuliani is target of election probe, his lawyers are told

-ATLANTA (AP) — Prosecutors in Atlanta on Monday told lawyers for Rudy Giuliani that he’s a target of their criminal investigation into possible illegal attempts by then-President Donald Trump and others to interfere in the 2020 general election in Georgia, one of Giuliani's lawyers said Monday.
+ATLANTA (AP) — Prosecutors in Atlanta on Monday told lawyers for Rudy Giuliani that he's a target of their criminal investigation into possible illegal attempts by then-President Donald Trump and others to interfere in the 2020 general election in Georgia.

-Special prosecutor Nathan Wade alerted Giuliani's local attorney in Atlanta that the former New York City mayor could face criminal charges, another Giuliani attorney, Bob Costello said.
+Special prosecutor Nathan Wade alerted Giuliani's local attorney in Atlanta that the former New York City mayor could face criminal charges, another Giuliani attorney, Robert Costello, said.
 News of the disclosure was first reported by The New York Times.

-Fulton County District Attorney Fani Willis opened the investigation last year, and a special grand jury was seated in May at her request.
-County Superior Court Judge Robert McBurney, who’s overseeing the special grand jury, has instructed Giuliani to appear before the panel to testify on Wednesday.
+The revelation that Giuliani, a lawyer for Trump, is a target of the investigation by Fulton County District Attorney Fani Willis edges the probe closer to the former president.
+Willis has said she is considering calling Trump himself to testify before the special grand jury, and the former president has hired a criminal defense attorney in Atlanta.

+Law enforcement scrutiny of Trump's actions is escalating.
+Last week, the FBI searched This Florida home as part of an investigation into whether he took classified records from the White House to Mar-a-Lago.
+He is also facing a civil investigation in New York over allegations that hiss company, the Trump Organization, misled banks and tax authorities about the value of his assets.
+And the Justice Department is investigating the Jan.
+6 insurrection at the U.S. Capitol by Trump supporters and efforts to overturn the election he falsely claimed was stolen.

 Willis last month filed petitions seeking to compel testimony from seven Trump associates and advisers.
 Because they don't live in Georgia, she had to use a process that involves asking a judge in the states where they live to order them to appear.